 The Primary Schools 'Day of Dance' is a one day event for Scottish Country Dancing held each year in March.

 This is organised jointly by staff from the Glasgow Education PE Department together with a team from RSCDS Glasgow Branch.
-Unfortunately the event in March 2020 and 2021 were cancelled due to the coronavirus.
+Unfortunately the events in March 2020 to 2022 were cancelled due to the coronavirus.
 An outline of the 2019 event is given for interest.

 Background Some Primary schools in Glasgow have a Scottish Country Dancing activity as part of the Expressive Arts curriculum.
 This Day of Dance gives the children an opportunity to display their skills.
 Schools which decide to take part are given a resource pack which includes a DVD of the dances see video on our Facebook page.
 The children usually learn about 6 dances.
 RSCDS teachers may be able to visit and help teachers with the dances, if requested.
 There are a number of ways schools may take part in this event – please get in touch if you are interested.